- The exact cause of diabetic dermopathy is unknown, although it’s been linked to a variety of diabetic complications.

 Diabetic dermopathy most frequently appears on the shins, hence the nickname “shin spots.”
 However, you might also see it on your arms, feet, thighs, or torso.
 These spots appear to be more common in bony parts of the body, which is one reason why they appear so frequently on the shins.

-» If you’re interested in learning more about what to expect with diabetic dermopathy, ask a doctor on our forum for more information.
+» If you’re interested in learning more about what to expect with diabetic dermopathy, discuss with our medical review team for more information.

 Who is at risk for diabetic dermopathy?